yuc330/hindroid_replication/README.md

 **unique_method** : total number of *unique* code blocks in the app **most_used_package** : the package that is most called in the app

-####IMPORTANT:
-**As there are still bugs in current code for data ingestion (specifically decompiling apk files), and that I have trouble applying my functions on malwares provided in `dataset` directory, the EDA here only includes small portion of benign apps downloaded.
-However the code for assignment 2 is complete and will definitely work as soon as the apk files can be decompiled successfully.**

-By exploring our small sample, we have 25 total apps, and that the average number of total API calls is 88,235, while the average number of unique API calls is 36,235.
-The average total number of code blocks is 26,214, while the average number of unique code blocks is 24,828, which does not differ from the total number too much.
-19 of the 25 apps here have `Ljava/lang/StringBuilder` as their mostly used library.
+By exploring our small sample, we have 40 total apps, half of them education type and the other half dating.
+The average number of total API calls is 119,750, while the average number of unique API calls is 50,280.
+The average total number of code blocks is 35,214, while the average number of unique code blocks is 33,490, which does not differ from the total number too much.
+29 of the 40 apps here have `Ljava/lang/StringBuilder` as their mostly used library.

 ## 7. Baseline Model

-The baseline model uses features extracted above, along with each of Logistic Regression, Random Forest, and Gradient Boost Classifier, to classify whether the app is a malware or a benign app.
+The baseline model uses features extracted above, along with each of Logistic Regression, Random Forest, and Gradient Boost Classifier, to classify whether the app is for educational purpose or is a dating app.

 The metric chosen is the number of false negative divided by number of total apps.
-This specific metric is selected because in a malware classification, we care more about malwares that are accidently classified as benign.
+This specific metric is selected because in a we will be doing malware classification in the future, and we care more about malwares that are accidently classified as malware.